 “At length they proceeded to the ligatures of his arms, legs, and thighs, in order to dismember him.
 This preparation was very long and painful … The horses having been put to the draught, the pulls were repeated for a long time, with frightful cries on the part of the sufferer: … yet nothing gave signs of the dismemberment taking place.”

 In spite of the straining efforts of the horses and with no prospect of an end in sight, it was decided to cut the principal sinews to make it easier to tear off his legs and arms.
 So, the next time the horses pulled, an arm and thigh separated.
 To this separation it was reported, “Damiens … looked … and seemed to preserve some sense and knowledge,” finally expiring when the second arm was severed.
-Then his body and limbs were thrown into a fire prepared for that purpose.
+His body and limbs were thrown into a fire prepared for that purpose.
 His ashes were taken and scattered in the wind, his house was razed, his family ordered to changed their names, and his father, wife, and daughter banished from France forever.

 - The New Wonderful Museum, and Extraordinary Magazine, 1802, p.
 182.